-- Contact the One-Call Center before digging near a pipeline, at least 24 hours before planned work activity by contacting North Dakota One-Call. - · Do not disturb the ground until all pipelines are marked. - Abide by all location markers and instructions provided by the pipeline/utility representatives. - Do not use power equipment around the pipelines within the "Tolerance Zone" which is 24" + 1/2 the diameter of the pipeline being excavated. - If a pipeline is or becomes damaged, immediately leave the area. - When you reach a safe area, call 911 and the MPLX emergency number (800) 725-1514.
+- Contact the One-Call Center before digging near a pipeline, at least 24 hours before planned work activity by contacting North Dakota One-Call. - · Do not disturb the ground until all pipelines are marked. - Abide by all location markers and instructions provided by the pipeline/utility representatives. - Do not use power equipment around the pipelines within the "Tolerance Zone" which is 24 inches around the pipeline being excavated. - If a pipeline is or becomes damaged, immediately leave the area. - When you reach a safe area, call 911 and the MPLX emergency number (800) 725-1514 or (866) 283-7676.